• About

 During my research for this article, I actually read a guide to Barga written by somebody who had spent just 4 hours there – 4 hours!

-Now, writing travel guides to a place that you didn’t even spend the night is another issue entirely, but after having spent almost the entire summer in Barga, Tuscany, I think that it is a real shame that more people don’t take the time to soak up Barga’s beauty and give it the time that it deserves.
+I happen to think that it’s a real shame that more people don’t take the time to soak up Barga’s beauty and give it the time that it deserves.

 Barga’s history has been…tumultuous.